willcrichton/rust-book/src/ch10-01-syntax.md

 values of type `T`</span>

 The syntax for using generics in struct definitions is similar to that used in function definitions.
-First, we declare the name of the type parameter inside angle brackets just after the name of the struct.
+First we declare the name of the type parameter inside angle brackets just after the name of the struct.
 Then we use the generic type in the struct definition where we would otherwise specify concrete data types.

 Note that because we’ve used only one generic type to define `Point<T>`, this definition says that the `Point<T>` struct is generic over some type `T`, and